 Not only that, but I had permanently lost the opportunity to invest that money to earn me still more money; to use it to pay down my student loan debt faster so I could save money on interest; to save it up for a down payment on a house so I wouldn’t have to waste more money renting in a high COL city.

-I had lost about $32,000 over that time and all the financial benefits that came with it.
+Over that time, I had lost about $32,000 and all the financial benefits that came with it.

 I had to ask for a raise.
 I couldn’t afford not to.